-Our Level 7 BSC in Process Technology offers the opportunity for current pharmaceutical professionals to upskill for the biopharmaceutical industry and also allows people from other sectors to transfer their skills into engineering and quality roles in this industry.
+Our BSc in Process Technology gives current pharmaceutical professionals the opportunity to up-skill for the biopharmaceutical industry.
+It also allows those from other sectors to transfer their skills into this industry.

-This blended (on-line and in-class) course has been designed to provide participants with a stimulating, positive and enjoyable environment along with the opportunity to broaden and enhance employment prospects.
-This degree will provide people with the skills necessary to pursue new career opportunities in Irelands growing biopharmaceutical and life sciences industry.
+This is a blended course, as it's completed online and in-class.
+The course is designed to give students a stimulating, positive and enjoyable environment.
+And it gives students the opportunity to broaden and enhance employment prospects.
+This will give students the skills to pursue opportunities in Ireland's biopharmaceutical industry.

 What Are The Requirements?

-To be able to apply to our BSc in Process Technology programme, applicants must have a QQI Level 6 Higher Certificate (120 Credits) in Science, Engineering, Quality or related discipline.
+To be able to apply to our BSc in Process Technology programme, applicants must have a QQI Level 6 Higher Certificate (120 Credits).
+These credits will need to be in science, engineering or a related discipline.
 Those with previous experience in the industry may apply through an APEL process.

 For higher levels, we also offer a Masters programme in Medical Device Technology & Business.